m4uricioo/holbertonschool-simple_shell/README.md

 A simple shell version of the original one.

 What our shell can handle:

--:heavy_minus_sign:Executes any command with its arguments
+:heavy_minus_sign:Executes any command with its arguments

--:heavy_minus_sign:Executes any command with its arguments using relative or absolute routes
+:heavy_minus_sign:Executes any command with its arguments using relative or absolute routes

--:heavy_minus_sign:Executes built-in commands
+:heavy_minus_sign:Executes built-in commands

--:heavy_minus_sign:Handles ';' command seperator
+:heavy_minus_sign:Handles ';' command seperator

--:heavy_minus_sign:Handles the "end of file" condition (Ctrl+D)
+:heavy_minus_sign:Handles the "end of file" condition (Ctrl+D)

--:heavy_minus_sign:Handles errors
+:heavy_minus_sign:Handles errors

--:heavy_minus_sign:Handles the PATH
+:heavy_minus_sign:Handles the PATH

--:heavy_minus_sign:Handles exit[arguments] built-in
+:heavy_minus_sign:Handles exit[arguments] built-in

--env built-in implemented
+:heavy_minus_sign:env built-in implemented

 __________________________________________________________________________________________________________